 Red Tractor’s ‘enhanced welfare’ meat chicken label

-This is why we are happy to see that Red Tractor has recently launched an ‘enhanced welfare’ label for meat chickens.
-Red Tractor’s new ‘enhanced welfare’ label has adopted some of the RSPCA’s key on-farm welfare standards for chicken and this is great news.
+This is why we are happy to see that Red Tractor has launched an ‘enhanced welfare’ label for meat chickens.
+Red Tractor’s ‘enhanced welfare’ label has adopted some of the RSPCA’s key on-farm welfare standards for chicken and this is great news.

-However, this new ‘enhanced welfare’ is not equivalent to the RSPCA’s standards and label, and is actually quite different in many key areas.
-For example, Red Tractor’s new ‘enhanced welfare’ label has only adopted some of the RSPCA’s higher welfare standards for chickens on farms.
+However, this ‘enhanced welfare’ is not equivalent to the RSPCA’s standards and label, and is actually quite different in many key areas.
+For example, Red Tractor’s ‘enhanced welfare’ label has only adopted some of the RSPCA’s higher welfare standards for chickens on farms.
 It hasn’t adopted any of the RSPCA’s key higher welfare standards for transport and slaughter, which are also important areas of chicken production.

 Our assessment process

 Standards alone do not ensure good farm animal welfare.
 What’s equally important is the assurance that these standards are being fully implemented on farms.
 Our assessment process is more rigorous than any other farm assurance scheme or label.
 These assessments are carried out by specially-trained assessors, employed by RSPCA Assured and are completely independent from the farming industry.

 Our farms are also subject to unannounced visits by the RSPCA’s farm livestock officers to make sure standards are being maintained.
 These visits are not carried out by our assessors, but by a totally different group that works independently from the scheme and are unique to RSPCA Assured.